Skip to content

 Pictologics includes 6 standard configurations designed for common radiomics workflows.
 All share:

-• Resampling: 0.5mm × 0.5mm × 0.5mm isotropic spacing
+• Resampling: 0.5mm × 0.5mm × 0.5mm isotropic spacing with linear image interpolation

 • Feature Families: intensity, morphology, texture, histogram, and IVH